W0LFMAN/midmare/README.md

       /* Sending to another path */
       ctx.send('/some/other/path');

       if(youWantToSaveYourDataStore && doNotWantUseMiddlewaresAgain) {
         ctx.send('/some/another/path', 'SomeAnotherPathData', ctx);
           /*
-        That's gives you way to use stored in `ctx` data at next iteration and remember that middleware(not routes) will not iterate before `/some/another/path` */
+            That's gives you way to use stored in `ctx` data at next iteration and remember that middleware(not routes) will not iterate before `/some/another/path`
-      /*

             Be careful to use multiple sending in one route, that can overload your app.
             And be careful with cyclic sending.
+App have protection from it.
           */
+      }

+      if(youWantUseYourHelper) {
+        ctx.someHelperName('yourArg1', 'yourArg2');
       }
     });

 app.init(); // or `app.listen()` if you will use option `withListen`;